Chattam

 Chattam is a 2011 Indian Telugu-language action film produced by Natti Kumar & Tummalapalli Rama Satyanarayana on Vishaka Talkies banner and directed by P. A. Arun Prasad.
 Starring Jagapathi Babu and Vimala Raman with music composed by M. M. Srilekha.
-The film was recorded as a flop at the box office.

 Plot

 The film is a mélange of factual deviant acts in society.
 Gowri Shankar is the vitiate & rakish cop who backhanders.
 He crushes his acolyte constable Ranga Rao's daughter Sindhu, but she detests his immoral demeanor.
 Now, it shows up in various capital offenses, Acid attack on college girls by a moneybag Nanda's sons and Murder of Naga Vaishnavi.
 In the two, the judiciary frees the accused by influence, and Gowri closes the files.
 Startlingly, on the same grounds, victims are brutally killed, which generates chaos.
 So, the Govt appointed a special CB-CID officer, Sarath Chandra, and Gowri assisted him.
 Here, as a flabbergast, Sarath Chandra unveils that Gowri is the face behind these scary murders.
 Simultaneously, Gowri apprehends himself at Mumbai.
 Sarath Chandra moves to him and seeks the actual cause, but Gowri quiets.
 Plus, he feels fishy since Gowri intentionally lifts the evidence against him and surrenders elsewhere.
 Meanwhile, Sindhu lands and proposes to his rebel when he rearswards.
 Indeed, his entire family died in terrible 2008 Taj Hotel attack.
 Including his mentor Shivaji, the chief of Anti-Terrorism Squad, and his target is its dominant offender Ajmal Kasab, who is currently at Mumbai jail.
 Discerning it, Sarath Chandra rushes.
 Then, Gowri tactically intrudes into his cell and slaughters him.
 At last, Gowri uproars in the court against the constitution and law & order.
 Finally, the movie ends with Gowri proclaiming that the judicial should start a new punishment era with him.